 Given this definition, attribute balance is contained in interfaces Account and CurrentAccount; however, attribute balance is defined only in the base interface Account.
-Thus, if you invoke AttributeDef::defined_in() on either Account::balance or CurrentAccount::balance, it always returns Account as the Container object.
+Thus, if you invoke AttributeDef::defined_in() On either Account::balance Or CurrentAccount::balance, it always returns Account as the Container object.

 A Contained object can include more than containment information.
 For example, an OperationDef object has a list of parameters associated with it and details of the return type.
-The operation Contained::describe() provides access to these details by returning a generic Description structure (see "Repository Object Descriptions" on page 257).
+The operation Contained::describe() provides access to these details by returning a generic Description structure (see Repository Object Descriptions).